bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js158">158.
 Check if a Number is a Squareful Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks if a given positive integer is a squareful number.
-A squareful number is a positive integer where the square of each prime factor occurs in its prime factorization.
+<p>This program checks if a given positive integer is a squareful number.
+A squareful number is a positive
+integer where the square of each prime factor occurs in its prime factorization.</p>
 <pre>
 function isSquarefulNumber(number) {
 const factors = getFactors(number);